melabu/PubsLinq/README.md

-Linq to entities en DB previamente creada - Accenture Academy
+Linq to entities en DB previamente creada - Educacion IT